Balancing Hormones Naturally with Functional Medicine

 Do supplements work for everyone?

 Responses vary.
-Supplements are most effective when personalised and combined with lifestyle foundations.
+Supplements are most effective when personalised based on individual pathology results and combined with diet and lifestyle foundations.

 Key Insights

-• Hormonal balance depends on interactions between stress, nutrition, gut health, and lifestyle.
+• Hormonal balance depends on interactions between the HPA axis, HPG axis, gut microbiome, nutrition, and lifestyle factors

-• Functional medicine focuses on addressing contributors to imbalance, not just symptom suppression.
+• Functional medicine focuses on addressing root contributors to imbalance, not just symptom suppression

 References